spryker-shop/product-configuration-widget/src/SprykerShop/Yves/ProductConfigurationWidget/Theme/default/components/molecules/configuration-form/README.md

-Displays configure form with button.
+Displays configuration form with button.